The Scottsdale Railroad Museum is currently closed. We apologize for any inconvenience.

 Railroad History Brought to Life

 The Scottsdale Railroad Museum captures generations of railroad history into a unique, one-of-a-kind attraction.
 The museum consists of the historic Peoria Depot, the Roald Amundsen Pullman Car and a number of other railroad artifacts and memorabilia that’s sure to bring the history of railroads to life.
-Admission is one ticket for guests thirteen and older, with children twelve and younger free with a paying adult.
+Admission to the museum is free for all park visitors.

 Engine No. 6